-A weakened structure will negatively impact the value of a home and cause unnecessary worry.
-The best way to address this kind of issue is to understand what brought on the foundation or slab problem in the first place, and then tailor a solution for the situation at hand.
-American Structure Inc. has been in business since 2008 with more than 75 years of Combined experience handling soil improvement, deep foundation repair and all types of structural repair.
+A weakened structure will negatively impact the value of a home and cause unnecessary worry for homeowners.
+The best way to address this kind of issue is to understand what brought on the foundation or slab problem in the first place, and then tailor a foundation repair solution for the situation at hand.
+American Structure Inc. has been in business since 2008 with more than 75 years of Combined experience handling soil improvement, deep foundation repair, and all types of structural repair.

 - Root Cause Analysis